top of page

 "Jacob was left alone, and a man wrestled with him until daybreak."

-This unknown wrestler was not able to win the wrestling match.
+This unknown wrestler was unable to win the wrestling match.

 The wrestler made contact with Jacob's hip, causing it to become dislocated.